 Europe can reach net-zero greenhouse gas emissions by 2050 at the latest.
-Not only is it technically possible: a net-zero future is likely to be very desirable, with a prosperous economy, a more resilient society, and higher levels of wellbeing.
+Not only is it technically possible: a net-zero future is very desirable, with a prosperous economy, a more resilient society, and higher levels of wellbeing.
 Read more

-The roadmap 2050 tool tests possible pathways to net-zero emissions to establish its feasibility.
-This will help to better understand the systemic impact that different choices may have and to identify some key trade-offs, implications and near-term decisions needed to get to Paris-compatible emission levels.
+The roadmap 2050 tool tests the feasibility of possible pathways to net-zero emissions.
+This helps to better understand the systemic impact that different choices may have and to identify some key trade-offs, implications and near-term decisions needed to get to Paris-compatible emission levels.
 Read more

-Agriculture is unique in its ability to both reduce its own emissions, but also increase carbon removals from the atmosphere and contribute to emission reductions in other sectors through the substitution of carbon intensive materials and energy.
+Land use is unique in its ability to both reduce its own emissions and also remove carbon from the atmosphere while contributing to emission reductions in other sectors through the substitution of carbon intensive materials and energy.
 Read more

 Innovation can help deliver EU competitive climate leadership